tscelsi/log-odds/README.md

 To run this script, you should first generate or get a hold of three tsv files, i.e., two corpora for comparison and a third corpus for prior token frequency estimation.
-The tsv's should have one token and the its frequency count on each line.
+The tsv's should consist of one token and its frequency count per line.

 Usage
 =======